 Your Guide to the 2025 HVAC Refrigerant Phase-Out

 The Environmental Protection Agency (EPA) mandated that starting January 1st, 2025, only eco-friendly refrigerants will be used in newly manufactured HVAC systems.
-Here’s what this means to you as a homeowner in the Wilmington, NC area.
+Here’s what this means to you as a homeowner in the Los Angeles, CA area.

 The Refrigerants Being Phased Out

 In 1987, the United Nations finalized a global agreement to protect the stratospheric ozone layer by phasing out the production and consumption of ozone-depleting substances.
-This agreement was known as the Montreal Protocol.
-It targeted substances used in products such as air conditioners, refrigerators, aerosols, and fire extinguishers.
+This agreement, known as the Montreal Protocol, targeted substances used in products such as air conditioners, refrigerators, aerosols, and fire extinguishers.

 The Montreal Protocol’s goal was to mitigate global warming.
 The ozone layer filters out harmful ultraviolet radiation from the sun, which is known to reduce agricultural productivity, disrupt marine ecosystems, and increase the prevalence of skin cancer and cataracts.

 The Montreal Protocol was scheduled to be implemented in different stages as technology improved.
 After the Kigali Amendment was adopted in 2016, the next milestone in this effort was the 2025 HVAC refrigerant phase-out.
-This phase-out targeted hydrofluorocarbons (HFCs).
-HFCs are powerful greenhouse gases that, while less damaging to the ozone layer than their predecessors, contribute significantly to global warming.
+This phase-out targets hydrofluorocarbons (HFCs), which are powerful greenhouse gases that, while less damaging to the ozone layer than their predecessors, contribute significantly to global warming.

-The refrigerants that will be affected in this phase-out include R-410A and R-22.
+The refrigerants affected in this phase-out include R-410A and R-22.
 Their production, importation, and consumption will be reduced to 10% of their current baseline levels.
 By 2030, the phase-down should be 0.5% of their baseline levels if the phase-out is not complete by then.

 The New Refrigerants to Be Used

 The new refrigerants to be used in HVAC systems include R-32, R-454B, and R-1234yf.
-It’s important to note that R-32 is a hydrofluorocarbon refrigerant.
-However, it has lower global warming and ozone-depleting potential than the outgoing R-410A.
+It’s important to note that R-32 is a hydrofluorocarbon refrigerant with lower global warming and ozone-depleting potential than the outgoing R-410A.
 R-454B and R-1234yf are hydrofluoroolefin refrigerants with extremely low global warming potential.

 These new refrigerants are also quite energy efficient.
-They have improved thermodynamic properties, which means that they can transfer heat more effectively within an HVAC system.
-As a result, the system won’t have to work harder or longer to condition the air inside a home.
+They have improved thermodynamic properties, which means they can transfer heat more effectively within an HVAC system.
+As a result, the system won’t have to work harder or longer to condition the air inside your Los Angeles home.

-The 2025 HVAC refrigerant change will affect you in various ways.
-The notable impacts include:
+The 2025 HVAC refrigerant change will affect you in several ways, including:

 System Replacement

 If your system uses either R-22 or R-410A refrigerant, start planning for a replacement.
-In case of a refrigerant leak, it would be very challenging to get these refrigerants because they are illegal to produce or import now.
-The repair costs may increase as their availability diminishes.
+In case of a refrigerant leak, it will be challenging to get these refrigerants because they are illegal to produce or import.
+The repair costs may increase as availability diminishes.
 It would be more economical to invest in a new system.

 Increased Costs

-Developing new HVAC systems to accommodate the new refrigerants requires modern technology and an updated manufacturing process.
+Developing new HVAC systems to accommodate the new refrigerants requires modern technology and updated manufacturing processes.
 The refrigerants themselves also cost a little more to produce than their predecessors.
-Therefore, brace yourself for slightly higher upfront costs when buying a new AC system.
+Therefore, expect slightly higher upfront costs when buying a new AC system.
 Fortunately, HVAC companies are adopting financing options to help spread out these expenses and make it easier for homeowners to transition to better HVAC systems.

 Energy Efficiency

 Newer HVAC systems will be more affordable to run.
 In fact, the EPA raised the minimum SEER2 ratings for modern systems.
-Those living in the northern regions must use a system with a minimum SEER2 rating of 13.4.
-Homeowners in the southeast and southwest regions require systems with at least a 14.3 SEER2 rating.
+Homeowners in the Los Angeles area require systems with at least a 14.3 SEER2 rating.

-If you buy an air conditioner with at least a 16.0 SEER2 rating, you may be eligible for a tax credit of up to $1,200 when you pair it with a qualifying gas furnace.
+If you buy an air conditioner with at least a 16.0 SEER2 rating, you may be eligible for a tax credit of up to $1,200 when paired with a qualifying gas furnace.
 For heat pumps, the required rating for tax credits is 15.2 SEER2 and 8.1 HSPF2.

 Sustainability